andrii-zapukhlyi/inpost_optimizing/README.md

 - Folder Temp: Includes daily weather data for the same period.

 ## Achievements
-The GRU model achieved the best perfomance:
+The GRU model achieved the best on the Test set perfomance:

-- RMSE: 6591.25
+- RMSE: 1532.46
-- MAE: 5368.38
+- MAE: 1232.35
-- MAPE: 0.9 %
+- MAPE: 0.18 %
+- $R^2$: 1.0

-The target variable, Volume, has a mean of 577,247 and a standard deviation of 299,621, with values ranging from 3,729 to 1,351,117.
+The target variable, *Volume*, has a mean of 577,047 and a standard deviation of 300,201, with values ranging from 3,729 to 1,351,117.
 These results indicate relatively small prediction errors compared to the data scale.

 ## Conclusion
 In conclusion, this project successfully optimized InPost logistics by developing a robust predictive model for forecasting daily parcel shipments.
 By integrating multiple data sources, including historical shipment volumes, client forecasts, date-specific attributes, and weather conditions, the model significantly improved planning accuracy.
-Additionally, the GRU and LSTM models outperformed other algorithms, achieving the best performance in terms of forecasting accuracy.
+Additionally, the GRU model outperformed other algorithms, achieving the best performance in terms of forecasting accuracy.